 Step 4: Host Your Course

-For those looking to build a professional course, it’s important to choose a platform that offers robust features and allows you to get started with a free sign-up.
-This gives you the flexibility to explore the platform and start building your course without upfront financial commitment.
+For those looking to build a professional course, it’s important to choose a platform that offers robust features and allows you to get started with a free plan.
+This gives you the flexibility to explore the platform and start building your course without an upfront financial commitment.

 4.1 Select a Hosting Platform